cloudUser98/simple-githubpages-spa-router/README.md

 ##### __routes__
 Array of the routes defined for the project.

-For more information on creating routes please see use [this example](#creatingroutes).
+For more information on creating routes please use [this example](#creating-routes).

 ##### __repoName__
 Name of the page repository, this parameter is optional and you can define it only if your github page does not count with a custom domain and it is using the defatult one, example: github.io/repoName/